victoravr/cdk-eks-example/README.md

 # this output a similar success message at the end
 ```

 The defaults for the workers can be found in the [cdk.json](cdk.json).
-The only
-aspect that might be confusing is the optional [bastion](https://en.wikipedia.org/wiki/Bastion_host) configuration.
-If you want a bastion host the best option is to edit the [cdk.json](cdk.json)
+You can edit the [cdk.json](cdk.json)
-file and the values for your configuration.
-The edits will be made to the
+file and provide the values for your configuration.
+The edits will be made to the `key-name`.
-`bastion`, `key-name`, and `ssh-allowed-cidr` json keys.

 `key-name` is an [AWS EC2 Keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

-`ssh-allowed-cidr` is a list of IP addresses that will be allowed to SSH to the
-bastion host.
-You can lookup your external IP via [AWS](http://checkip.amazonaws.com/).
-At a minimum you will want to add that IP as a `/32` below.

 Your file might look similar to this: